oeed/Silica/README.md

 # Silica
-The next generation ComputerCraft GUI Framework by awsumben13 and oeed
+The next generation ComputerCraft GUI Framework by oeed

 Installation
 ========